ugorsahin/TalkingHeads/README.md

 Welcome to TalkingHeads! 🤖🚀

-TalkingHeads is a versatile Python library that serves as an interface for seamless communication with Google Bard, HuggingChat, OpenAI ChatGPT and Pi  🤖💬
+TalkingHeads is a versatile Python library that serves as an interface for seamless communication with ChatGPT, Claude, Copilot, Gemini, HuggingChat, and Pi  🤖💬

 By leveraging the power of browser automation, this library enables users to effortlessly interact with online LLM tools, providing a streamlined and automated approach to generate responses. 🚀✨